The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 Here's the short answer:

-A terrarium is a sealed environment in which organisms such as plants and animals can thrive harmoniously with their surroundings.
+A terrarium is a sealed environment in which organisms such as plants and animals can thrive and self-sustain harmoniously with very little external intervention.

 It is, in essence, a microcosm of our ecosystem.